Tiny-NewsRec: Effective and Efficient PLM-based News Recommendation: Appendix

 \subsection{Running Time}

-On the \textit{News} dataset, the domain-specific post-training of the 12-layer teacher model and the first-stage knowledge distillation of the 4-layer, 2-layer, and 1-layer student models takes around 12 hours, 10 hours, 8 hours, and 6 hours respectively with a single GPU.
-On the \textit{MIND} dataset, the fine-tuning of the 12-layer teacher model and the second-stage knowledge distillation of the 4-layer, 2-layer, and 1-layer student models takes around 12 hours, 10 hours, 8 hours, and 6 hours respectively with 4 GPUs, while on the \textit{Feeds} dataset, it takes 3 hours, 2.5 hours, 2 hours, and 1.5 hours respectively.
+On the \textit{News} dataset, the domain-specific post-training of the 12-layer teacher model and the post-training stage knowledge distillation of the 4-layer, 2-layer, and 1-layer student models takes around 12 hours, 10 hours, 8 hours, and 6 hours respectively with a single GPU.
+On the \textit{MIND} dataset, the fine-tuning of the 12-layer teacher model and the finetuning stage knowledge distillation of the 4-layer, 2-layer, and 1-layer student models takes around 12 hours, 10 hours, 8 hours, and 6 hours respectively with 4 GPUs, while on the \textit{Feeds} dataset, it takes 3 hours, 2.5 hours, 2 hours, and 1.5 hours respectively.